Oral Cancer: Signs, Diagnosis & Treatment

 For a definitive oral cancer diagnosis, you must see a dentist and a doctor (your dentist may refer you to an oncologist if cancer is expected).
 Your doctor and dentist will examine your mouth and evaluate your medical history to formulate an initial diagnostic impression and treatment plan.
 If the resulting treatment plan does not effectively resolve the dental condition within two weeks, a biopsy of the affected area will be performed to test for cancer.

-Oral cancer is diagnosed through a confirmed malignant biopsy and a clinical evaluation to identify the stage and grade of the cancer.
+It is diagnosed through a confirmed malignant biopsy and a clinical evaluation to identify the stage and grade of the cancer.
 Cancer is present when the basement membrane of the epithelium is broken.
-The cancer may eventually spread to other areas of the mouth and body, resulting in secondary cancers that may yield even more serious consequences.
+It may eventually spread to other areas of the mouth and body, resulting in secondary cancers that may yield even more serious consequences.

 In order to determine the "path" of the cancer, the doctor may perform additional tests, including an X-ray, CT scan (computerized tomography) or MRI Scan (magnetic resonance imaging).